An Adapter Based Pre-Training for Efficient and Scalable Self-Supervised Speech Representation Learning: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We introduce cwav2vec2.0, a simple and effective modular CL approach to build up self-supervised language representations from raw audio. cwav2vec2.0 builds on the successful wav2vec2.0 model, it is able to limit forgetting of our initial audio representation while learning a new task by freezing parameters and training LAs which are used to specialize to a new task.
+We introduce cwav2vec 2.0, a simple and effective modular continual learning approach to build up self-supervised language representations from raw audio. cwav2vec 2.0 builds on the successful wav2vec 2.0 model, it is able to limit catastrophic forgetting of an initial audio representation while learning a new task by freezing parameters and training LAs which are used to specialize to a new task.
 By freezing parameters and training new LA modules we are able to significantly speed up learning a new self-supervised language representation on audio.
-Furthermore when learning a new representation in a multi-task scenario we are required to train on all the data: first task and new task making the training even more expensive.
-By using cwav2vec2.0 we can train a new representation in $10$ days compared to nearly $15$ using wav2vec2.0, enabling us to be more economical with computation resources and making self supervision with audio more experimentation friendly.
+By using cwav2vec 2.0 we can train a new representation in $10$ days compared to nearly $15$ using wav2vec 2.0, enabling us to be more economical with computation resources and making self-supervision with audio more experimentation friendly.
 Additionally we can achieve close to the mono-lingual performance on a new language despite having frozen a significant fraction of the model's parameters and training LAs only.
-Future directions include allowing cwav2vec2 to scale to a further task and allowing different LAs to combine.
+We are able to utilize generic speech information from the initial pre-training without needing to retrain on the original data, and achieve good results on multiple languages through purely monolingual training.
+Future directions include allowing cwav2vec 2.0 to scale to further tasks and allowing different LAs to combine.